kazurayam/UsingMaterialsInKatalonStudio/README.md

 # Problem to solve

 What is a *material*?
 By the term *Material* I mean any file created by test scripts on the fly.
-A typical example of a *Material* is a screenshot image of a web page taken by [WebDriver API](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/TakesScreenshot.html).
-Other examples of *Material* include: PDF file downloaded from web site, Excel file created by test script, or XML/JSON response from RESTful API call.
+A typical example of a *Material* is a PNG file as screenshot of web page taken by [WebDriver API](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/TakesScreenshot.html).
+Other examples of *Material* would include:
+1. PDF files downloaded from web site
+2. Excel/CSV files created by test script
+3. JSON/XML responses from RESTful API call
+4. HTTP Response Header in plain \*.txt format

 Selenium WebDriver and Katalon Studio provide sound support for interacting with web.
 But their support falls short of the following  problem: **which path to save a file as?**

 Specifying a one-off path is trivial.
 Say, `C:\Users\myname\tmp\sample_screenshot.png` would be fine.
 However if we are to make dozens of *materials* repeatedly and **if we are to reuse the files after interating with web**, then it becomes an itchy problem how to resolve paths for all *materials* appropriately.

 How do I want to reuse materials?
 For example, I want to perform **Visual Testing** in Katalon Studio.
 I would take 30 screenshots of my web app in both of the production environment and the development environment.
 After taking screenshots, I want to compare pairs of images to find out if any differences are found.

+Another usecase of materials is just for logging purpose.
+When I test RESTful API, it is likely I want to save HTTP Respose and Body into files just for logging.

-I need to design the paths for those files.
-Also I need a class library which implements a designed repository for the files (*materials*) with intuitive access methods.
+My problem is that I have to design the paths for those files.
+I want a reusable solution for resolving material paths: a class library which implements a designed repository for the files (*materials*) with intuitive access methods.

 # Solution